sylesh-687/shaileshthakur-resume/Core Java Part2.md

 ---

 #### Q38: What is Method Signature?
-     A: Method Signature represonts the method name alogn with method parameters.
+     A: Method Signature represents the method name alogn with method parameters.
+---

+#### Q39: What is Method Overloading?
+     A:   Writing two or more methods in the same class in such a way that each method has a same name but with different method signatures - is called             method overloading
 ---